priyankavokuda/find-tourism-theme/README.md

+# Find tourist theme of a country

+This project was done as part of Masters curriculum which involved finding own and useful real life use case to apply machine learning.

-# We propose a framework that is able to automatically find the tourism theme of a given input country.
-We use supervised learning for this task with SVM and Random Forests algorithms.
+The use case was to find the tourism theme of a given input country.

+The input to the system were images of fixed set of countries collected from social networking site.
+Training images were obtained by searching using hashtags #{theme_name}.

+Fixed themes were selected and used are labels.
+The problem of finding tourist theme was reduced to supervised image classification problem with test image as a random image of a country.

+Random forest was used as classification method which gave a modest performance of ~50 %.
+The performance can be improved by noisy images removal from the training data.

 # Dependencies